ox-runtime/ox/README.md

 **ox** is a simple and lightweight OpenXR runtime for Windows and Linux.

 The primary purpose of **ox** is automated testing of OpenXR applications.
-It comes with a virtual OpenXR device which can be controlled programmatically (e.g. press a button, turn the headset etc).
+It comes with a virtual OpenXR device which can be controlled programmatically (e.g. press a button, move the headset etc).
 The effect of these actions can then be verified in the OpenXR application that you're testing.

 ## Building